 (1) Selection Object

-Select "Select Box" from the toolbar, and then left-click and drag with the mouse on the object you wish to select.
+Select "Select Box" from the toolbar, and then "left-click and drag" the object you wish to select.
 You can also select an object by simply clicking on it.

 How to select "Box Selection" as a shortcut ↓